will-s-205/cli-help/README.md

 # cli-help
-List of CLI commands that could help with tools and technologies in daily dev activities
+List of Commaind-Line Interface commands that could help with tools and technologies in daily dev activities